Narciso Bernardo

 Narciso C. Bernardo (July 27, 1937 – December 23, 2008), also known as Ciso Bernardo, was a Filipino basketball player, coach and politician.
 Bernardo was born in Manila, Philippines.

+Career

 He played for Ysmael Steel, Crispa and Mariwasa in the Manila Industrial and Commercial Athletic Association (MICAA).
 Bernardo also appeared at the Olympic Games as a member of the country's national basketball team.
 He coached the Crispa 400s in the MICAA and later the Crispa Redmanizers in the Philippine Basketball Association, where he guided the team to the 1984 PBA First All-Filipino Conference championship, which was to be Crispa's final PBA championship title.

-He also served as Councilor in Mandaluyong City, as part of its District 2 Councilors in the late 90s to early 2000s.
+He also served as councilor in Mandaluyong City, as part of its District 2 Councilors in 1988 to 2002, when he suffered a heart attack and did not finished term.